Azm Movement

-The Azm Movement (تيار العزم) is a political party in Lebanon, founded and led by Prime Minister of Lebanon Najib Miqati and has 0 members in parliament.
+The Azm Movement (تيار العزم) is a political party in Lebanon, founded and led by former Prime Minister of Lebanon Najib Miqati.
+It currently has no members in parliament after the 2022 Lebanese general election.

 As of 2018 Haitham Ezzedine served as coordinator of the Azm Movement in Akkar.

 History

 The Azm Movement participated in the parliamentary elections of 2000 and 2009 by nominating its leader, Najib Mikati, in the Tripoli constituency, for the Sunni seat, and was able to win both times.